 Unused Prescription Drugs Disposal

-Proper Disposal of Unused Prescription Drugs and Sharps
+Proper Disposal of Unused Prescription Drugs:

 Federal prescription drug disposal guidelines urge Americans to follow the instructions listed below when disposing of prescription drugs: